yast/yast-storage-ng/src/examples/fake-devicegraphs-yaml-format.md

-# YaML File Format For Fake Device Graphs
+# YAML File Format For Fake Device Graphs

 This document describes the file format used to set up fake (mockup) device trees for testing some of the functionality of YaST storage, in particular the